 Even if you have applied a paint to a dry surface, this does not mean moisture will not be an issue at some point.
 While all masonry paints are designed for exterior use and thus are resistant to some level of weathering, not all exterior masonry paints are fully waterproof.
 Many refer to themselves as 'weather resistant' or 'weatherproof', however this does not mean they prevent all water absorption.
 To be fully waterproof a paint must be 'water repellent' and therefore repel water away from the surface.

 If an exterior paint is not water repellent it will simply allow moisture to soak into the surface.
 This is where 'breathability' comes in, which refers to the ease of which moisture, in the form of water vapour, can naturally breathe out of the painted surface.
 If a paint has low breathability, any moisture that enters the surface will simply become trapped and unable to escape.
-This moisture ultimately builds up until it has no where else to go, eventually lifting the paint film away from the surface and causing it to bubble.
+This moisture ultimately builds up until it has nowhere else to go, eventually lifting the paint film away from the surface and causing it to bubble.
 The majority of exterior paints today are acrylic-based, which have low breathability leading them to fail after 1-3 years.

 A combination of high breathability and water repellent properties is what prevents paint from failing.
 If an exterior paint does not have both of these properties, moisture will simply cause the paint to fail which is why a large amount of peeling, bubbling or cracking paint is simply down to the level of moisture exterior paint must endure in the UK.